NavdeepSingh16-98/iNeuronFulllStackJavascriptAssignments/Readme.md

 ## Navdeep Singh

 ### I Learnt to create full length beatiful web page called Developers Landing Page template.
-HTML, CSS, CSS Selector, Flexbox, Positions and SVGs are the main concepts of the project I covered in this project.
+HTML, CSS, CSS Selector, Flexbox, Positions, media queries and SVGs are the main concepts of the project I covered in this project.
 I also learn't how to push my code to github, though I know it before but the new thing I learnt to make my Github project Live.

+### This webpage is mobile responsive too

 ![](./images/screenshot.png)